thushan-123/wso2_auth_integration/README.md

 <img src="./img.png" />

 ## 1. Create a virtual environment
-Run the following command to create a Python virtual environment:
+Run the following command to create a Python virtual environment :

     python3 -m venv .venv

-Activate the virtual environment:
+Activate the virtual environment :

 - On macOS/Linux: